 David K. Taylor, Bradley Arant Boult Cummings, Nashville, TN

 There’s a great argument that lawyer advocacy in an arbitration is more essential than at a trial in court.
-This post is the eighth of the 10 most horrible, terrible, no good, “bang your head against the door” mistakes that I have seen lawyers make in arbitrations, both when I served as counsel and as an arbitrator.
+This post is the beginning of the 10 most horrible, terrible, no good, “bang your head against the door” mistakes that I have seen lawyers make in arbitrations, both when I served as counsel but primarily when I served as an arbitrator.
 Agreeing to arbitrate a dispute, whether in a contract or by agreement, is a serious decision for any business.
-There are pros and cons to binding arbitration versus trial in a court that go beyond a series of blog posts, but the fact is that when a dispute is arbitrated, finality is the rule: It is very difficult to appeal an arbitration award.
+There are pros and cons to binding arbitration versus trial in a court that go beyond a series of blog posts, but the fact is that when a dispute is arbitrated, finality is the rule.
+It is very difficult to appeal an arbitration award.
 In many instances, representing a party in an arbitration requires more due diligence and work than a trial.
-Great “arbitration” lawyering is therefore essential but sometimes does not happen.
+Great “arbitration” lawyering is therefore essential but many times does not happen.